System Design Space

 • Cores execute instructions and coordinate thread scheduling.

-• ALU performs arithmetic and logical operations.
+• The ALU performs arithmetic and logical operations.

 • Registers provide the fastest memory near each core.

-• L1/L2/L3 caches reduce data access latency.
+• L1/L2/L3 caches reduce the cost of data access.

 Source